Medically reviewed by Drugs.com. Last updated on May 13, 2020.

 • Diabetes: Use with caution in patients with diabetes mellitus; impaired glucose control has been reported.

 • Hypertriglyceridemia: Marked elevations of serum triglycerides have been reported; use with caution in patients with hypertriglyceridemia or those who may be at high risk (eg, patients with diabetes, obesity, increased alcohol intake, family history of or those with lipid metabolism disorder).
-The effects on triglycerides, HDL, and cholesterol have been reversible upon discontinuation of therapy.
+The effects on triglycerides, high-density lipoprotein, and cholesterol have been reversible upon discontinuation of therapy.
 Instruct patients to avoid or limit ethanol; may increase triglyceride levels if taken in excess.

-• Pregnancy: [US Boxed Warnings]: Use of isotretinoin is contraindicated in patients who are or may become pregnant.
+• Pregnancy: [US Boxed Warnings]: Use of isotretinoin is contraindicated in patients who are pregnant.
 Birth defects (facial, eye, ear, skull, central nervous system, cardiovascular, thymus and parathyroid gland abnormalities) have been noted following isotretinoin exposure during pregnancy and the risk for severe birth defects is high, with any dose or even with short treatment duration.
 Low IQ scores have also been reported.
 The risk for spontaneous abortion and premature births is increased.
 Because of the high likelihood of teratogenic effects, all patients (male and female), prescribers, wholesalers, and dispensing pharmacists must register and be active in the iPLEDGE risk evaluation and mitigation strategy (REMS) program; do not prescribe isotretinoin for patients who are or who are likely to become pregnant while using the drug.
 If pregnancy occurs during therapy, isotretinoin should be discontinued immediately and the patient referred to an obstetrician-gynecologist specializing in reproductive toxicity.

 Dosage form specific issues: